-In a more recent study by Halicioglu (2005), a single cointegration technique is utilised to estimate the demand for housing in Turkey.
+In a more recent study by Halicioglu (2005), a single cointegration technique is utilized to estimate the demand for housing in Turkey.
 Halicioglu posited that housing demand is determined by economic and demographic factors.
-The model used is: $\ln HD = a_o + a_1 \ln Y_t + a_2 \ln HC_t + a_3 \ln UR_t + \varepsilon_t \tag{4}$
+The model used is:

-Where: HD is the total number of private houses completed2, Y is the real household disposable income3, HC is the average unit cost of dwellings4 and UR is the urbanisation rate index5.
-The expected signs of the parameters are: $a_1 > 0$, $a_2 < 0$, $a_3 > 0$.
+$$\ln HD = a_o + a_1 \ln Y_t + a_2 \ln HC_t + a_3 \ln UR_t + \varepsilon_t$$ where: HD is the total number of private houses completed, Y is the real household disposable income, HC is the average unit cost of dwellings and UR is the urbanization rate index.
+The expected signs of the parameters are: $a_1 > 0, a_2 < 0, a_3 > 0$ .

-For Halicioglu, the most significant factor in determining the level of housing demand was real income, followed by house prices and level of urbanisation.
+For Halicioglu, the most significant factor in determining the level of housing demand was real income, followed by house prices and level of urbanization.
 The estimated income and price elasticities were found to be in line with previous empirical studies in the literature.
 The estimated private housing demand function revealed a stable long-run relationship between independent and dependent variables and a relatively stable housing demand function.
 Overall, the results indicated the possibility of using the estimated aggregate private housing demand function as a policy tool in implementing housing policy in Turkey.